Team43CardGame/Game/README.md

 6. From this point the game is actually started

-7. Players turns goes one after another, in your turn you can place the card using drag-and-drop and click **Pass** to pass the turn
+7. Players turns goes one after another, in your turn you can place the card using drag-and-drop, the turn passes to the next player

-8. When you have 2 cards in the spell, you can click **Cast** button to cast the spell and click on target, then click **Pass** to pass the turn
+8. When you have 2 cards in the spell, you can click **Cast** button to cast the spell and click on target, the turn passes to the next player

-9. In this way game is playing, now there is no finish game mechanic, so for exit press **Alt + F4** at keybord, this is all for now
+9. In this way game is playing, the first player that first run ot of card is winner of the game

 # Documentation [Link](docs)